cc-archive/api/docs/readme_15.rst

   This example would issue a by-nc license in the generic (default) jurisdiction.
 Note each element name matches a field id, and the content of the elements match the enum id for the selected choice.
+Only those values specified as ``enum`` element ``id`` attributes are accepted as values for each parameter.

   The XML returned from this call is identical to the return from /license/<class>/issue (see above).